Pennsylvania Chief Justice Criticizes Impeachment Moves

 The chief justice of Pennsylvania's Supreme Court is condemning moves to impeach most of the court's Democratic justices.

-The impeachment resolutions, introduced by a Republican lawmaker, follow a tense battle over the commonwealth's congressional map, which the Democratic-majority court redrew after declaring it unconstitutionally gerrymandered to favor Republicans.
+The impeachment resolutions, introduced by a Republican lawmaker, follow a tense battle over the commonwealth's redrawn congressional map, which the Democratic-majority court imposed after declaring the previous map unconstitutionally gerrymandered to favor Republicans.

 Chief Justice Thomas Saylor, himself a Republican, said he was "very concerned" about the filings.